fogueri/erpnext_org/erpnext_org/templates/statics/user-guide/setting-up/document-naming-series.md

 You can also update the starting point of a series by entering the series name and the starting point in the “Update Series” section.

+For Example: If you wish to change the prefix of a Delivery Note follow the following process.

+Step 1: Go to Setup.

+Step 2: Click on Update Numbering Series.

+Step 3: Under Select Transaction; Select the Document you wish to give new series name, example: Delivery Note.

+Step 4: Under Series List for the Transaction: Type the required Series type.
+For Example, DE/.DD./.MM./.YY./.#####

+Step 5: Click on Update button.
+Go to the respective document and select your series.
+You will get this series DE/09/01/13/00001 where 09 is the day, 01 is the month and 00001 is the series.